Kubernetes Security Best Practice

-Before we delve into some of kubernetes security best practices, lets recap on its architecture.
-Within kubernetes, there will always be 4 common constructs – pods, services, labels, and replication controllers.
+Before we delve into some of Kubernetes’ security best practices, let’s recap Kubernetes Networking 101.
+Within Kubernetes, there will always be 4 common constructs – pods, services, labels, and replication controllers.
 All constructs combine together to create a full application stack.

 Pods are the smallest scheduling unit within a Kubernetes environment that holds a set of closely related containers.
 Containers within a Pod share the same network namespace and have to be installed on the same physical host.
 This enables processing to be performed locally and does not incur any latency traversing from one physical host to another.